Sports Management Studies

 MBS Engagement

 Feel a stronger sense of belonging to the MBS community by actively engaging in a variety of extracurricular offerings.
-The MEP can be earned in the first or second semester.
+The module can be taken in either the 1st or 2nd semester.

 Semester 2